Planning to make money at home by starting an online business? That’s a bold move you’re making, but guts alone will only take you so far.

-Guts alone will only take you so far.
-Many other things make a new business work.
-They’re so plenty, they can easily overwhelm first-time entrepreneurs.
+That’s because many other things make a new business work.
+So many that they can easily overwhelm first-time entrepreneurs.

-It doesn’t help that 30% of startups fail (1) in their first two years.
-While the statistics sounds discouraging, it can also motivate aspiring small business owners to be careful and strategic in their every decision and action.
+It doesn’t help that 30% of startups fail in their first two years.
+While the numbers may sound discouraging, they can also motivate aspiring small business owners to be careful and strategic in their every decision and action.

 The key to the success of your online business is starting it right.
 Make the process less overwhelming and more systematic.
-Here’s a guide on how to start an online business in the Philippines.
+Here’s a comprehensive guide to starting an online business in the Philippines.

-So, you have a great business idea.
+So you have a great online business idea.
 What to do next?

 Start with knowing your market.
 Avoid making the common mistake of would-be entrepreneurs: sourcing their products without doing market research first.
 Ask the following questions to help you out.

 - Who are your target customers?

 - What are their needs and biggest pain points?

 - How will your online business solve their problem?

 You can easily find the answers to these questions on the internet.
 Check online communities such as Facebook groups, Quora, and Reddit to find out the usual questions people ask related to the product or service you’re planning to offer.
 Conducting online or face-to-face surveys is also a good way to get to know your target market better.